iKarTehFox/web-clock/README.md

  - Start, pause, and reset a countdown or stopwatch
  - Manually enter any time for the countdown
 ### Display Options
- - Toggle Dark Mode for the menu and weather widget
+ - Toggle Dark Mode for the menu, weather widget, and stopwatch/countdown panels
  - Toggle displaying of the menu button
  - Toggle showing the current time in the tab title
  - Enter fullscreen mode